hphelion/documentation/moonshot/manage.administration-dashboard.updates-extensions.md

 ## Configure Credentials ##<a name="Configure Credentials"></a>

-You cannot access the updates from the HP Cloud OS Delivery Network (CODN) unless you are a registered user.
+You cannot access the updates from the HP Helion Cloud OS Delivery Network (CODN) unless you are a registered user.
 To Sign up to the Cloud OS Delivery Network, do the following:

 ### Signup Now ###<a name="View Updates List"></a>

-To Sign up to the HP Cloud OS Delivery Network, do the following:
+To Sign up to the HP Helion Cloud OS Delivery Network, do the following:

 1. Click the **Project** Tab to select it
 The Project tab is activated and the options are displayed in the left panel.